TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 Multus pod is using ipvlan CNI, which means that the MAC-address of the pod remains same as the master interface.
 In this case AWS VPC will **NOT** be aware of the assumed IP address of the pod, since the IP allocations to these pods hasn’t happened via VPC.
 VPC is only aware of the IP addresses allocated on the ENI on EC2 worker nodes.

-### Validate secondary IP is not visible on EC2 level
+### Validate secondary IP is not yet visible on EC2 level

-Go look Secondary private IPv4 addresses on EC2 console:
+Look Secondary private IPv4 addresses on EC2 console:

 * Open EC2 service -> Instances (running) -> Select EKS Worker Node (AWS-Infra-EKS...) -> Look "Networking" tab "Secondary private IPv4 addresses".
 See picture below.

-See picture: [EC2-no-secondary-IP](images/ec2-no-secondaryIP.png) for additional details
+See [EC2 no secondary IP](images/ec2-no-secondaryIP.png) image for additional details

 ### Update Multus pod IP on VPC/EC2 level